 Our colleges and universities should be a higher extension of all that has been already done.
 They should beautify and complete the structure already erected and should deal more directly with the world of meaning.
 International problems-economic, social, political and religious-should be considered and the man or woman related still more definitely to the world as a whole.
-This in no way indicates neglect of individual or national problems or undertakings but it seeks to incorporate them into the whole as integral and effective parts, and thus avoid the separative attitudes which have brought about the downfall of our modern world.
+This in no way indicates neglect of individual or national problems or undertakings but it seeks to incorporate them into the whole as integral and effective parts, and thus avoidavoids the separative attitudes which have brought about the downfall of our modern world. [page 97]- churches and through theological teaching, though there is much that they can do to help.

-[page 97] It might prove later (when true religion is again restored) that this training will be fundamentally spiritual, using that word to mean understanding, helpfulness, brotherhood, right human relations and a belief in the reality of the world behind the phenomenal scene.
-The fitting of a man for citizenship in the kingdom of God is not a religious activity to be handled exclusively by the churches and through theological teaching, though there is much that they can do to help.
 It is surely the task of the higher education, giving purpose and significance to all that has been done.

+It might prove later (when true religion is again restored) that this training will be fundamentally spiritual, using that word to mean understanding, helpfulness, brotherhood, right human relations and a belief in the reality of the world behind the phenomenal scene.
+The fitting of a man for citizenship in the kingdom of God is not a religious activity to be handled exclusively by the